Frequently Asked Questions

 8. Is it possible to transfer credits?

-Students in the Undergraduate Certificate in Accounting program will not get transfer credit for courses taken at other institutions but those courses will be recognized to satisfy prerequisite requirements.
+Students in the Undergraduate Certificate in Accountancy program will not get transfer credit for courses taken at other institutions but those courses will be recognized to satisfy prerequisite requirements.

 9. Can I audit a class?